preciousdamisa/whatspool-frontend/README.md

 - Change to managing state with ngRx
 - Remove the check for nullness throughout the project.
 The user object should be adjusted to reflect this.
+- Implement separate methods in the date translator for return the time and date.